leite/fgodmod/README.md

 		Ask connecting to host with real account when multiplayer name is different and lobby authentification is enabled on host.

+		Better deselection support of player and game list, by having tooltip showing escape hotkey and seperate deseletion when hitting escape.

 	In-Game: